Im-Mr-Chris/bitclout-launch-node/README.md

 # bitclout-launch-node

-Quick and dirty installation script to start a new BitClout node using Ubuntu - feedback, improvements, comments welcome.
+Installation script to start a new BitClout node using Ubuntu

 Copy/paste the following commands to download the script, allow it to execute, then run it.
 The script will install Docker and download the BitClout installation packages.

 The Nano text editor will open to edit dev.env - you can add your BitClout public key to ADMIN_PUBLIC_KEYS to lock admin access to your account and hide it from visitors to the node (or just leave it blank allowing open admin viewing access), Ctrl-X to close Nano and save/exit).

-Tada!

 Once installation has completed the server needs to be rebooted (to allow the open file limits to be refreshed).